varshithams/portfolio/README.md

 Both visualizations were deemed appropriate for their respective strengths: the bar chart for its precise, comparative capabilities, and the area chart for its effective display of trends and cumulative data, providing complementary perspectives on the dataset.

+## Want to check out more of the critique that I have done?
+Check out [Critique by Design with Tableau (MakeoverMonday)](Critique-by-Design-with-Tableau-(MakeoverMonday))

 ## Critique by Design with Tableau (MakeoverMonday)

 ### Step One: choose a data visualization from MakeoverMonday